marijakljestan/5-dana-u-oblacima-challenge/README.md

 ### Technologies

 ## Intellij IDEA
-Intellij IDEA, developed by JetBrains, is an integrated development environment for developing software written in Java and other JVM and other JVM-based languages.\
+Intellij IDEA, developed by JetBrains, is an integrated development environment for developing software written in Java and other JVM-based languages.\
-For this project development, I used IntelliJ IDEA 2022.2.3 version.
+For this project, I used IntelliJ IDEA 2022.2.3 version.

 ## Java
+Java is the high-level, object-oriented, robust, secure, platform-independent, high performance and portable programming language.
+Java comes with its platform on which its code is executed.
+Java doesn't depend upon the operating system to be executed.\
 This software was written in Java version 11.\
-Java is the high-level, object-oriented, robust, secure programming language, platform-independent, high performance and portable programming language\
-JDK is an acronym for Java Development Kit.
-It is a software development environment which is used to develop Java applications and applets.\

 ## Spring Boot
 Spring Boot is a lightweight framework, built on top of the Spring framework.\
 It comes with many dependencies that can be plugged into the Spring application.
-(Spring Data, Spring Web, Spring Security etc)
+(Spring Data, Spring Web, Spring Security etc)\
+Spring Boot helps developers to get enterprise-grade applications up and running quickly without having to worry about configuring application correctly and safely.

 ## Maven